tldr-pages/tldr/pages/linux/ufw.md

 `ufw status numbered`

-- Allow incoming traffic on port 5432 on this host and an identifing comment:
+- Allow incoming traffic on port 5432 on this host with a comment identifying the service:

 `ufw allow {{5432}} comment {{"Service"}}`